 David’s ability to help clients decide whether and what property to purchase or update has become a major service.
 To do this entails scoping out client intentions and resources versus what is physically available and possible to achieve within a timeframe and budget.

-In 1993, David was named a Fellow of the American Institute of Architects on the strength of his work on existing structures.
-He had surveyed the deterioration of America’s college and university buildings and advocated ways to restore, revitalize, and use them for new purposes.
-Conducted under the auspices of the Society for College & University Planning, his pioneering research earned front-page coverage in the Wall Street Journal and USA Today and brought him an invitation to testify before a Congressional Committee.
+In 1993, David was named a Fellow of the American Institute of Architects on the strength of his work on existing institutional structures.
+He had surveyed the prevalent deterioration of America’s college and university buildings and advocated ways to restore, revitalize, and use them for new purposes.
+Conducted under the auspices of the Society for College & University Planning, his pioneering research earned front-page coverage in the Wall Street Journal and USA Today, and brought him an invitation to testify before a Congressional Committee.

 In recognition of his understanding of building design and building conditions, the US General Services Administration appointed David to the National Register of Peer Professionals in its Design Excellence Program.

 David served for nine years on the Brown University President’s Leadership Council, a select international advisory group.
 He has been reappointed three times to Manhattan’s Community Board 8 (on the city’s Upper East Side, where he has designed and renovated many buildings).
 He co-chairs CB8’s Landmarks Committee and serves on its Land-Use Committee.